Warren Worthington III: Dark Angel Saga

-Death and new personality

-Following the Dark Angel Saga, it is revealed that Warren had indeed died and his soul departed for the afterlife, with his Celestial-mutated body now hosting an all-new personality with its own soul.
-He lost leadership of Worthington Industries and became a student in Wolverine's new school for mutants.

-Although the new entity, who has chosen to retain the same name of Warren Worthington III and the code name of "Angel" is making efforts to be integrated, it is clear that he has no memory at all of the original Warren Worthington's friends and acquaintances, as his discussions with Iceman demonstrate and how he turned away former lover Psylocke.

 Warren's children/Apocalypse Twins

 In an apocalyptic possible future, an aging Frank Castle warns the present-day Deadpool of the "son of Archangel".
 During Uncanny Avengers (2013), it is revealed that while preparing to ascend as Apocalypse during the "Dark Angel Saga", Warren fathered two children with Pestilence of the Final Horsemen, who appear as Uriel and Elimin, the time-traveling Kang the Conqueror-disciples "Apocalypse Twins".

 All-New, All-Different Marvel

-As part of the All-New, All-Different Marvel event, Angel has mysteriously reverted somehow to his pre-LifeSeed blue-skinned Archangel form, and appears as a member of Magneto's new Uncanny X-Men to protect mutantkind at all costs.
+As part of the All-New, All-Different Marvel event, Angel has mysteriously reverted to his pre-Life Seed blue-skinned Archangel form, and appears as a member of Magneto's new Uncanny X-Men to protect mutantkind at all costs.